ibm-cloud-docs/discovery-data/getting-started.md

 {: #open-project-tool}
 {: step}

-After you launch {{site.data.keyword.discoveryshort}}, a new browser tab or window opens and the *My Projects* page is displayed.
+A new browser tab or window opens and the *My Projects* page is displayed.

 ![Shows the main My Projects page with a single Sample Project tile.](images/gs-home-page.png)

-In this tutorial, you will explore the sample project.
+In this tutorial, you explore the sample project.

 The sample project is a built-in project that is provided as a resource for you to initially explore the product.
 The sample project is a *Document Retrieval* project type.
 Document Retrieval projects are used to search and find the most relevant answers from your data.